-Individually significant exposures are considered borrowers/group of related borrowers which exposure exceeds 1% of regulatory capital.
+Individually significant exposures are considered borrowers/group of related borrowers which exposure exceeds 1% of Tier 1 capital.
 Besides, they should have the signs of significant increase in credit risk.
 To determine whether exposure has indicators of significant increase in credit risk or impairment loss event has been incurred, information about the borrowers' liquidity, solvency and business and financial risk exposures, overdue, restructuring, credit ratings and the fair value of collaterals are analysed.
-The spread of Covid-19 is considered as event that significantly increased the credit risk of loan portfolio.
-Therefore, customers operated in the segments of economy, most vulnerable to the impact of Covid-19, like hotels, restarurants and cafes, construction and real estate manegment are considered as having signs of significant increase in credit risk.
+The spread of Covid19 is considered as event that significantly increased the credit risk of loan portfolio in some areas.
+Therefore, customers operated in the segments of economy, most vulnerable to the impact of Covid-19, like Horeca (hotels, restarurants and cafes) and the clients that have used Covid 19 related bank's payment holidays in 2021 are considered as having signs of significant increase in credit risk.